Pro-Trump mob storms US Capitol in bid to overturn election

 Vice-President Mike Pence, reopening the Senate, directly addressed the demonstrators: “You did not win.”

-Republican Senate Majority Leader Mitch McConnell said the “failed insurrection” underscored lawmakers’ duty to confirm the vote.
-Democratic House Speaker Nancy Pelosi said Congress would show the world “what America is made of” by finishing the count.
+Republican Senate Majority Leader Mitch McConnell said the “failed insurrection” underscored lawmakers’ duty to finish the count.
+Democratic House Speaker Nancy Pelosi said Congress would show the world “what America is made of" with the outcome.

-Punctuating their resolve, both the House and Senate soundly defeated the first objection, to election results from Arizona that had been raised by Sen. Ted Cruz, R-Texas, and Rep. Paul Gosar, R-Ariz.
-Still, most House Republicans had voted for it.
-Proceedings pushed into the wee hours.
+Punctuating their resolve, both the House and Senate soundly rejected an objection to election results from Arizona, which had been raised by Sen. Ted Cruz, R-Texas, and Rep. Paul Gosar, R-Ariz., and another from Pennsylvania brought by Sen. Josh Hawley, R-Mo., and Rep. Scott Perry, R-Pa.
+Still, most House Republicans supported the objections.
+Other objections to results from Georgia, Michigan and Nevada fizzled.

 The president gave his supporters a boost into action Wednesday morning at a rally outside the White House, where he urged them to march to the Capitol.
 He spent much of the afternoon in his private dining room off the Oval Office watching scenes of the violence on television.
 At the urging of his staff, he reluctantly issued a pair of tweets and a taped video telling his supporters it was time to “go home in peace” — yet he still said he backed their cause.